Rod Taylor (American football): Professional career

+Cincinnati Bengals

 Taylor was one of four Ole Miss players to be invited to the 2018 NFL Scouting Combine.
-He was not a highly-ranked prospect with scouts citing doubts relating to his maturity, body control, lack of length and motivation, although he improved his draft stock with an impressive combine performance, including a 5.24 second 40-yard dash.
+He was not a highly ranked prospect with scouts citing doubts relating to his maturity, body control, lack of length and motivation, although he improved his draft stock with an impressive combine performance, including a 5.24 second 40-yard dash.
 The majority of sources projected him to be a 7th-round draft pick or an undrafted free agent.
-He ended up being selected by the Cincinnati Bengals, in the 7th round, with the 252nd pick of the 2018 NFL Draft.
+He ended up being selected by the Cincinnati Bengals, in the 7th round, with the 252nd pick of the 2018 NFL draft.

 However, Taylor suffered a torn ACL in training camp and ended up missing the entirety of his rookie season.
 He was waived during the following season's training camp, on June 10, 2019.
 While a free agent in September, he was suspended for four games by the NFL, believed to be for violating the rules on performance-enhancing drugs (PEDs).
 On October 19, after the suspension ended, he received another, this time for ten games.
 At the end of December, Taylor received an indefinite ban from the league.

+XFL

 In 2020, Taylor was a member of Team 9, which functioned as the practice squad of the XFL.
 He had his contract terminated when the league suspended operations on April 10.

 After then spending two years out of professional football, Taylor was signed by the DC Defenders of the XFL on January 19, 2023.
 He made the team's final roster.
 He was ejected from their game against the St. Louis BattleHawks after being involved in a fight, and was fined by the league for it.
-After having appeared in three games for the Defenders, one as a starter, he was released; however, Taylor was claimed off waivers by the Vegas Vipers on March 13.
+After having appeared in three games for the Defenders, one as a starter, he was waived; however, Taylor was claimed off waivers by the Vegas Vipers on March 13.
+He was released on April 14, without appearing in a game.